This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Agriculture and Agri-Food Canada, the federal department of agriculture.

 - Aeration is the process of passing air currents through a grain stream.
-This process is used to remove objectionable odours or to preserve grain quality by reducing its temperature or moisture content.
+This process is used to preserve grain quality by reducing its temperature or moisture content.

 - ascochyta blight